OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

-- Furthermore, we can use diagnostics.
-That allows us the opportunity to show off some of the R’s graphs.
-What could be driving our driving our data?
+- We can use diagnostics which allows us the opportunity to show off some of the R’s graphs.
+What else could be driving our driving our data?

--Leverage: Generally, it has the ability to change the slope of the regression line.
+-Leverage: It has the ability to change the slope of the regression line.

--Influence: Moreover, the combined impact of strong leverage and outlier status.
+-Influence: The combined impact of strong leverage and outlier status.

-Hence, we have seen how OLS regression in R using ordinary least squares exist.
+We have seen how OLS regression in R using ordinary least squares exist.
 Also, we have learned its usage as well as its command.
 Moreover, we have studied diagnostic in R which helps in showing graph.
-Now, you are master in OLS regression in R with knowledge of every command.
+Now, you are an expert in OLS regression in R with knowledge of every command.